Therapy to Reconnect with Yourself

 • Emotional: Irritability, anxiety, agitation, numbness, loss of motivation or joy, sadness

-• Cognitive: Brain fog, forgetfulness, trouble concentrating, indecision
+• Cognitive: Brain fog, forgetfulness, difficulty concentrating, indecision

-Burnout often grows from years of over-functioning, perfectionism, and people-pleasing—strategies that once worked but now leave the nervous system stuck in survival mode.
+Burnout often grows from years of over-functioning, perfectionism, and people-pleasing.
+These patterns are not personal failures.
+They are strategies that once helped you cope, succeed, or stay safe, but over time they can leave the nervous system stuck in survival mode.

-Recovery is more than rest.
-In therapy we will:
+Recovery from burnout is more than taking time off.
+In therapy, we will:

-• Map how your roles, expectations, and coping strategies were created and reinforced
+• Map how your roles, expectations, and coping strategies were shaped and reinforced

 • Restructure daily life with realistic limits, delegation, and prioritization

-• Reframe perfectionist and people-pleasing beliefs that drive overwork
+• Reframe perfectionistic and people-pleasing beliefs that drive chronic overwork

 • Learn body-based tools to calm your nervous system and restore regulation